-Retrofit Kits for HID Bulbs
+Retrofit Kits for Metal Halide

 When driving in tunnels, the words "dark and dingy" comes to mind to describe the passages.
 They are poorly illuminated and one gets the feeling that an accident can happen at any given time.
 This is why when you see a tunnel that is well illuminated, you may ask yourself "why are all tunnels not well lit?"

 LED lighting shows us that tunnels, like exterior spaces, can be brightly lit at all times.
 In fact, tunnels that are lit by LEDs help drivers’ eyes to adjust easily and quickly.
 The passages don't have disruptive maintenance.
 Energy usage is low with better light quality.